chhavijain02/Netflix-homepage/README.md

-Netflix Homepage
-It is clone of Netflix homepage built using HTML and CSS.
+It is a clone of Netflix homepage built using HTML and CSS.